 Shortly after his death, in an April 1995 story in the LA Times, reference was made to Ruthless: "Once a thriving independent firm, (it) has floundered in recent years and is saddled with more than $1.5 million in debts.
 Even so, former Ruthless employees speculate that the company could be worth as much as $30 million, but competitors doubt whether the firm's assets could generate more than half that.
 Sources on both sides of the battle believe that the estate could be deluged by a slew of paternity suits as well as litigation seeking funds from disgruntled recording artists and producers."

-Ebert, Fred: KFI, 1999-2001.
+EBERT, Fred: KFI, 1999-2001.
 The former chemistry professor hosted a Sunday morning talk show at KFI.
-He's now with KIRO-Seattle.
+He went on to work at KIRO-Seattle.

 Edelberg, Ken: KCSN, 1994-97, KLTX/KIEV, 1998-2000; KLAC, 1999-2001; KOST/KBIG, 2000-05.
 Ken left KOST/KBIG in early 2005.

 EDELL, Dr. Dean: KFI, 2001-09.
 Dr. Dean gave up his syndicated show in late 2010.
 He now lives in his old counterculture stomping grounds deep in the woods of Humboldt County.